- No comments

 2. While no one is definitely qualified to identify a bed bug bite correctly every single time, the look & pattern of a bed bug bite becomes more familiar to someone who is used bites regularly.
 What we frequently see when asked to look at a bed bug bite, and then finding a live infestation, is either the bites are very individualized, equivalent to a pock mark (similar to a chicken pock or measle), or, the bites are a series of 2 of 3 bites very close together.
 What we don’t normally see are bites resulting in rashes becoming rampant or sizable upon a person’s body, or, bite marks which have an identifiable center point that looks to have been performed by a needle (ie. a typical mosquito bite).
 These false alarms can be other occurances as well: ie. dust mites, which can create severe skin irritations as mites come in contact with the skin, and giving the appearance of bites, or, carpet beetle fibers, which when airbourne, can land upon a person’s skin, and create the sensation of a bite.

 3. Many bed bug bites wind up being received at a place outside of the home, during vacations or long weekends.
 What we encounter frequently is someone who goes away for a weekend, and who then calls us on a Monday or Tuesday because he or she has noticed bites which resemble what they’ve seen in pictures.
 The obvious hope is that if it was bed bugs that performed those bites, that they didn’t wind hitchhiking their way back to that person’s home.
 And many times, they don’t.
 Typically a bed bug bites and hides, and fortunately bed bugs may bite a person in a motel room, or at a camp, but then the bug immediately goes into hiding within that room, and not within that person’s belongings.
-In 2015, we performed many inspections where bed bugs weren’t found in the home, even though the person looked like they had bed bug bites.
+On an ongoing basis, we performed many inspections where bed bugs weren’t found in the home, even though the person looked like they had bed bug bites.

 In each of these scenarios, a bed bug inspection was sensible and justified, because a customer wants peace of mind, and figures he or she is better safe then sorry.
 It also helps knowing that not every single bite automatically means that bed bugs are present.